Dexter's Laboratory: Home media

-Dexter's Laboratory first appeared in home media as a "bonus toon" on the Jonny Quest - Race Bannon in Army of One VHS (Note: Includes What a Cartoon! short Dexter's Laboratory.) and later in a limited-run, complete series Dexter's Laboratory DVD contest prize, both of which became available in 1999.
-Dedicated, wide-release home media for the series began with the Dexter's Laboratory: Volume 1 VHS in the United Kingdom in 2000 and the Dexter's Laboratory: Greatest Adventures VHS in North America in 2001.
+Dexter's Laboratory debuted in home media as a "bonus toon" on the Jonny Quest - Race Bannon in Army of One VHS.
+(Note: Includes What a Cartoon! short Dexter's Laboratory.)
+Home media for the series began with the Dexter's Laboratory: Volume 1 VHS in the United Kingdom in 2000 and the Dexter's Laboratory: Greatest Adventures VHS in North America in 2001.
 The made-for-television movie Ego Trip was released exclusively on VHS in North America in 2000 and in the United Kingdom in 2001.
-Episodes from the series have been included as extra content in other Cartoon Network series' home media releases or as part of Cartoon Network's compilation DVDs.
-Cartoon Network Racing, a PlayStation 2 video game, contains the episodes "Dexter's Rival" and "Mandarker" as unlockable extras.

-Warner Bros.
-Animation stated in a 2006 interview that they were "in conversations with Cartoon Network" for DVD collections of cartoons, among which was Dexter's Laboratory.
-Madman Entertainment released season 1 and part of season 2 in Region 4 in 2008.
-A Region 1 release of season 1 was released by Warner Home Video on October 12, 2010.
-It was the third official release of a Cartoon Network series on DVD under the "Cartoon Network Hall of Fame" label.
+Madman Entertainment released season one and part of season two on Region 4 DVD in 2008.
+A Region 1 DVD release of season one was released by Warner Home Video on October 12, 2010.
+As of 2015, Dexter's Laboratory was available on Hulu.
 Dexter's Laboratory: The Complete Series was released on DVD in North America on June 25, 2024, by Warner Bros.
-Discovery Home Entertainment and includes all episodes along with the television film Ego Trip except for "Dial M for Monkey: Barbequor" and "Rude Removal."

-Every episode, except for the television film Ego Trip and the banned "Rude Removal" episode, became available on iTunes in 2010.
-"Rude Removal" later became available on Adult Swim's official YouTube channel on January 22, 2013.
-Dexter's Laboratory was available on Netflix from 2010 until March 30, 2015, and on Hulu beginning on May 1, 2015.
-HBO Max carried the series from May 2020 until May 10, 2023.
-Amazon Prime Video began streaming the series on December 30, 2022.
+Discovery Home Entertainment and includes all episodes along with the television film Ego Trip except for "Dial M for Monkey: Barbequor" and "Rude Removal".
+Every episode, except for the television film Ego Trip and the banned "Rude Removal" episode, is available on iTunes.
+Dexter's Laboratory is available on Apple TV, Amazon Prime Video, Google Play, and Tubi.